cathiele/rpngo/USER_GUIDE.md

 - insert, replace, backspace, delete
 - syntax highlighting

-While editing, press "esc" to keep your changes (which will be at the top of the stack) or "ctrl-c" to exit without changing the value.
-If you happen to want to save your work permanently, exit with "esc", then type something like:
+While editing, press "ESC" to keep your changes (which will be at the top of the stack) or "Ctrl-c" to exit without changing the value.
+If you happen to want to save your work permanently, exit with "ESC", then type something like:

 ```
 'my_file.txt' save